Environmental Sound Classification on An Embedded Hardware Platform: Experimental Analysis

-\textbf{Impact of different microphones:} We find that the AIY microphone outperforms Logitech Yeti in the detection of \enquote{Baby cry}, and \enquote{Speech} sounds for majority of the sound volume levels.
+We find that the AIY microphone outperforms the Logitech Yeti in the detection of ``Baby cry'', and ``Speech'' sounds for majority of the sound volume levels.
 It is worth mentioning that the AIY microphone is specifically designed for spoken voice detection \cite{InvenSense2023}, which may explain why it is able to detect speech and baby cry sounds better than that of the Logitech Mic.
-On the other hand, the Logitech Yeti microphone performs better than Google AIY microphone for other sounds.
+On the other hand, the Logitech Yeti microphone performs better than the Google AIY microphone for other sounds.